adewes/zilpzalp/docs/src/en/protocols/paper-based.md

 Furthermore, the user's application generates a random value $H _ s$, from which a pseudo-random series of further values $H _ 1, H _ 2, \ldots H _ n$ is generated using a suitable method.
 The web application now stores $H _ s$, $I _ D$ and $ K _ B$ together in a data structure and encrypts them with the public GÄ data key.
 This data remains with the user and is only passed on to a GA for contact tracing.

 Now the application generates value pairs consisting of $H _ i$ ($ \ge 1$) on the one hand and $K _ B$ and $I _ D$ on the other hand, whereby $H _ i$ is unencrypted and $(K _ B, I _ D)$ is encrypted individually for each value pair with the GÄ data key.
-Here, a public key is appended to the data set and the corresponding private key is stored by the application.
-These pairs are used for contact tracing and passed on to public operators.
+The public key $K _ i ^ \mathrm{pub} $ generated for this data set is appended to the data set, and the application stores the associated private key $K _ i ^ \mathrm{priv} $ for possible later transfer to the health authority.
+These pairs are used for contact tracking and shared with public operators.

-The application then generates QR codes from all data structures, transfers them to the user (e.g. for printing) and then deletes all data.
-The data that is transferred to the health department as well as the data that the user himself uses to check and adjust his data can be saved in files.
+The application then generates QR codes from the data, hands them to the user for printing, and then deletes all data.
+The data that is transferred to the health authority in the case of contact tracing $ ( K _ B, I _ D, H _ s, K _ 1 ^ \mathrm{priv} \ldots K _ n ^ \mathrm{priv} ) $, as well as the data that the user himself uses to check and adjust his data can either be stored in files, or locally encrypted and then stored in the backend.
+In the latter case, the application generates a random password and ID that the user must write down in order to recover the data later.
+Local storage as a file is preferable from a data protection point of view.

-Note: Currently, the security of the system is *not enhanced by deriving $K _ C$ from $(K _ A, K _ B)$, * as $K _ B $ is kept permanently with the user's contact details.y **public-key encryption**.
-In the following, we assume that GÄs each have a pair of keys for signing and -  encrypting/decrypting data, and that other actors can verify the trustworthiness of the public keys of these pairs via a suitable mechanism (e.g., a root certificate that is delivered together with the web application).
+Note: Currently, deriving $K _ C$ from $(K _ A, K _ B)$ does not increase the security of the system, as $K _ B $ is kept permanently with the user's contact information.
 In an extension of the Proktoll, however, it is planned to separate the key $K _ B$ from the contact data in an additional step of by a GA, to store it separately from the beginning or to encrypt it asymmetrically and to give another party control over the decryption.
 It was therefore left in the minutes for the time being.